Atmo26/crisisheroine/Custom Rules.md

 The GM explains what kind of scene is happening and the player makes a "Rebellion Check".

-1. For the situation presented by GM,
-You may declare the use of crisis act.
+1. Player assess the situation and may declare the use of a Crisis Act.
 (Ignore usage restrictions.
-Any number is OK)
+Any number is ok.)
-2. Earn an additional [CP] 1 point.
+2. Player earns a bonus 1 CP for participation.
-3. Consumption [CP] as many points as you like.
+3. Use as many CP as you like.
 (0 points are OK) Succeeding [1D6] by the number of units consumed, it will be successful if even one "5" or "6" comes out.
 You can not increase this die by <potential> or reshape it by <saving grace>.
 4. If it succeeds, record it as "rebellion: 1".